olengs/Desktop-Pet/DesktopPet/README.md

 .\bin\GarenaPet.exe
 ```

-See [../docs/garena-ai-desktop-pet-handoff.md](../docs/garena-ai-desktop-pet-handoff.md) for the Python gRPC integration and full team handoff.
+See [../README.md](../README.md) for the overall architecture and [../GarenaAI/README.md](../GarenaAI/README.md) for the Python gRPC integration.
 See [What Is Built](#what-is-built) and [Project Layout](#project-layout) for compact mode and sprite component notes.

 Use the settings window's Player Login field to choose a unique player ID before chatting.
 GarenaAI stores conversation memory by that `player_id`, and the desktop app remembers the selected ID locally between launches.